nasa/Common-Metadata-Repository/search-app/docs/api.md

 Valid values: ACTIVE, PLANNED, COMPLETE, DEPRECATED, NOT PROVIDED, PREPRINT, INREVIEW, SUPERSEDED

 **NOTE:** When the non-operational collection filter is enabled (feature flag), collections with PLANNED, DEPRECATED, PREPRINT, and INREVIEW status are excluded from default search results.
 Use `include-non-operational=true` to include them.
-This is an experimental feature and may not be enabled in all environments.
+The default filter is automatically bypassed when searching by collection identifiers (`concept_id`, `entry_id`, `entry_title`, `short_name` with `version`, or `native_id`), allowing you to find specific collections regardless of their progress status.
+However, if you explicitly set `include-non-operational=false` (or `true`), that explicit setting takes precedence even when using identifier parameters.

   Find collections matching 'collection\_progress' param value